Sluuu/Sluuu/README.md

-### Hi, my name is Sean Liu.
-I am in my final year of university. 👋
+### Hi, my name is Sean Liu. 👋

-I am a fourth-year student at the University of Toronto
+I am currently an undergraduate student at the University of Toronto.

-- ⚡ Fun fact: ...